 The deadline to submit an article for the January 2020 edition is 13 December 2019.

 Case Studies are usually submitted via the Case Studies template.
 However, we are happy to receive submissions in a different form – free text, different headings, notes with images and diagrams, mindmap, etc. – whatever presentation style works for you!

 We ask that text does not go above 900 words and that pictures are attached if possible.

-If you need any support or assistance in putting a case study together, including any access requirements, please don’t hesitate to contact Holly Bee, GEM Education and Communications Manager, on email@example.com.
+If you need any support or assistance in putting a case study together, including any access requirements, please don’t hesitate to contact Devon Turner, Communications Manager, on email@example.com.

 Please send all submissions in a Word document email attachment to firstname.lastname@example.org.
-This edition of Case Studies will be published in Summer 2019.
+All current submissions will be considering for the winter edition of Case Studies to be published in January 2020.